dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 At this point all the services and configurations needed have been installed.

 You can connect to grafana using one of the routes that have been created during the installation of the instance.
-Here an example how to review the routes.
+Here is an example how to review the routes.

 ```bash
 MONITORING_NAMESPACE=dedalus-monitoring